-A simple lampstand usually held one lamp and was made of clay, wood, or metal (such as bronze, silver, or gold.)
-In the Jerusalem temple there was a special gold lampstand which had seven branches for holding seven lamps.
-Translation Suggestions lampstand, this could be translated as "seven-lamp lampstand" or "gold pedestal with seven lamps."
-It would also be helpful in a translation to include pictures of a simple lampstand and a seven-branch lampstand in the relevant Bible passages.
+• A simple lampstand usually held one lamp and was made of clay, wood, or metal (such as bronze, silver, or gold.)

+• In the Jerusalem temple there was a special gold lampstand which had seven branches for holding seven lamps.

+- This term could be also translated as "lamp pedestal" or "structure for holding a lamp" or "lamp holder." - For the temple lampstand, this could be translated as "seven-lamp lampstand" or "gold pedestal with seven lamps." - It would also be helpful in a translation to include pictures of a simple lampstand and a seven-branch lampstand in the relevant Bible passages.